ably/ably-ui/README.md

 To start the server, run `yarn start` and go to `http://localhost:9000`.
 When changes are made to any files the server will refresh the page automatically.

-### Adapted components ⚠️
+### Adapted components

-Adapted components are components which have a version of themselves for `React` or `Rails` created by our scripts.
-A data structure in `src/build.js` lists all adapted components.
-Otherwise, all components in `components` folders are transpiled where necessary and added to `dist`, from which the pipeline will push the new files to their correct destinations.
+Adapted components are HTML components which have been wrapped into `React` or `Rails` compatible wrappers during build time.
+Details depend on the wrapper, but these components still can have an external JS and/or CSS file.

+In some cases, these components will not work as intended - for example, if we have a component that needs to remove/add many DOM nodes as part of it's functionality.
+This would break `React` rendering.
+For these cases, add an exception to the build script for the given framework and create a dedicated component for that framework. ⚠️

 ### Publishing ⚠️